Morgan (2016 film): Plot

 Psychologist and artificial intelligence expert Dr. Alan Shapiro arrives to assess Morgan and quickly defies the scientists' requests to stay outside Morgan's room for the assessment.
-When Shapiro aggressively taunts Morgan as part of his evaluation, she becomes angry and spontaneously kills him.
+When Shapiro aggressively taunts Morgan as part of his evaluation, she looks at her hand, becomes angry and spontaneously kills him.
 Weathers tranquilizes Morgan after a brief escape, and decides that she is too unpredictable and must be terminated.
 The scientists refuse to kill Morgan; before Weathers can do so, they shoot her with a tranquilizer dart and imprison her in the cell in which Morgan was held.
-The scientists plan to escape with Morgan, but after waking, Morgan, believing they have betrayed her, kills most of them, while Ziegler commits suicide.
+The scientists plan to escape with Morgan, but after waking, Morgan, believing they have betrayed her starts a killing spree.
+She kills Darren with a lethal injection, shoots Ted in the chest and the head, and beats Brenda to death with a pistol.
+Ziegler, unaware of the murders, commits suicide after realizing his life's work turned into a failure.

 In the scientists' house, Cheng records an apology for the failure of the project.
 The scientists tried to make Morgan "more human" than the previous attempts so she could exceed her design as a combat weapon, but found that the result was harder to control.
-Morgan arrives and, after conversing with her "mother" in Chinese, manually suffocates her.
+Morgan arrives at the house and kills a confused Kathy.
+After conversing with her "mother" in Chinese, Morgan then manually suffocates Cheng.
 Weathers escapes the cell and briefly fights Morgan, able to match her.
 Morgan flees with the terrified Menser, who Morgan says is the only scientist who was a real friend to her.

 Weathers and nutritionist Skip Vronsky follow the pair.
 Vronsky deduces that Morgan has forced Menser to take her to the lake, which entrances Morgan.
 She and Weathers fight again, seemingly matched in strength and speed.
 Morgan knocks down Weathers, who is impaled on the branch of a fallen tree.
 Morgan flees again and meets with Menser at the pier but Weathers, having survived the impaling, appears and forcibly drowns her.
 She then shoots Menser and Vronsky, apologizing first, before leaving the scene.

 Weathers's superior at SynSect and another executive discuss the incident.
 They decide that it proves that the company's earlier L-4 project is superior.
 When the executive asks about Weathers, the superior says she is perfect, revealing that Weathers is actually the L-4 prototype, lacking much of the emotional development Morgan had.

-Waiting in another room, Weathers makes the same gesture with her hands as Morgan did.
+While sitting in a diner, Weathers looks at her hands in the same way Morgan did.